Proportional Justified Representation: Introduction

-We then formulate an axiom that we call {\em Perfect Representation (PR)}, which says that if a given instance admits a `perfect solution' (all voters are represented, and each winner represents the same number of voters), then we expect a voting rule to output such a solution.
+We approach the issue of proportional representation in approval-based multi-winner voting from a different perspective.
+We start by formulating an axiom that we call {\em Perfect Representation (PR)} (Section~\ref{sec:pr}), which says that if a given instance admits a `perfect solution' (all voters are represented, and each winner represents the same number of voters), then we expect a voting rule to output such a solution.
 This axiom is very appealing in parliamentary elections and similar applications of multi-winner voting.
 However, it turns out to be incompatible with EJR: there is an election where these two axioms correspond to disjoint sets of winning committees.

-Motivated by this result, we propose a relaxation of EJR, which we call {\em Proportional Justified Representation (PJR)}.
-PJR is more demanding than JR, but, unlike EJR, it is compatible with perfect representation, and a committee that provides PJR can be computed in polynomial time; in particular, we show that a well-studied efficiently computable voting rule satisfies PJR if the committee size $k$ divides the number of voters $n$.
-In contrast, it is conjectured that finding committees that provide EJR is computationally hard.
-Moreover, just like EJR, PJR can be used to characterize the classic Proportional Approval Voting (PAV) in the class of weighted PAV rules.
-However, we then show that the additional flexibility supplied by PJR comes at a cost: we define a measure of average voter satisfaction and show that EJR provides much stronger guarantees with respect to this measure than PJR does.
-We conclude the paper by discussing our results and indicating directions for future work.
+Motivated by this result, we propose a relaxation of EJR, which we call {\em Proportional Justified Representation (PJR)} (Section~\ref{sec:pjr}).
+PJR is more demanding than JR, but, unlike EJR, it is compatible with perfect representation.
+Further, we show that, under a mild assumption, a committee that provides PJR can be computed in polynomial time; specifically, we demonstrate that a well-studied, efficiently-computable voting rule (namely, the Greedy Monroe rule) satisfies PJR if the committee size $k$ divides the number of voters $n$.
+Moreover, just like EJR, PJR can be used to characterise the classic Proportional Approval Voting (PAV) within the class of weighted PAV rules~\cite{Thie95a}.

+However, we then show that the additional flexibility supplied by PJR comes at a cost (Section~\ref{sec:as}): we define a measure of average voter satisfaction and show that EJR provides much stronger guarantees with respect to this measure than PJR does.

+Also, we formulate a stronger version of the PR axiom (Section~\ref{sec:fpr}): while the original axiom only applies when the target committee size $k$ divides the number of voters $n$, the new axiom, which we call {\em Fractional Perfect Representation (FPR)}, allows for non-integer vote allocation and applies to all values of $k$ and $n$.
+Interestingly, FPR is compatible with PJR; indeed, we identify a voting rule that satisfies both axioms.

+We conclude the paper by discussing the implications of our results and indicating directions for future work \footnote{ The preliminary version of this paper appeared in the Proceedings of the 31st AAAI Conference on Artificial Intelligence (AAAI) in 2017 \cite{pjr-aaai}.
+The main additions compared to the conference version are the introduction of the FPR axiom and the inclusion of additional examples, figures, and discussion.
+Other additions include complete proofs of Theorems~\ref{thm:pr-hard} and~\ref{thm:mon}, and Propositions~\ref{prop:wpav-pjr} and~\ref{prop:wrav-pjr}.
+We also show that from the point of view of the maximum number of unrepresented voters in an $\ell$-cohesive group of voters (see Section~\ref{sec:prel} for the definition of $\ell$-cohesive group of voters), there is no difference between JR, PJR, and EJR.}.